casdoor/casdoor-website/docs/provider/oauth/gitee.md

 In Gitee OAuth config, the `authorization callback URL` must be **your Casdoor's callback url**, and the `Redirect URL` in Casdoor should be **your application callback url**

-More details please read [App config](/docs/application/config#further-understanding)
+For more details, please read [App config](/docs/application/config#further-understanding)

 :::